any-docs/css/content/reference/values/text-edge/index.md

 The **`<text-edge>`** {{glossary("enumerated")}} [data type](/reference/values/Data_types) defines keywords that specify font metrics representing specific regions on a font's block-start edge and block-end edge.
 Each keyword specifies a position of a font's over and/or under edge.

-The `<text-edge>` values are used in the {{cssxref("text-box-edge")}} property to specify an amount of space to trim from the block-start and block-end edge of a text element's block container.
+The `<text-edge>` values are used in the `text-box-edge` property to specify an amount of space to trim from the block-start and block-end edge of a text element's block container.

 ## Syntax